 A man who keeps things more organic than the Soil Association, Adam manages to stay light on synths and drum machines, preferring instead to inject a shot of real life into his sample packs.

 “Yeah, pretty much all of the instruments are real, sometimes I use soft synths, but the packs are all made of actual drums, bass and guitar.
-I’ve got a Rhodes and a Hammond so I use them for the keyboard parts, and all the percussion is real, I’m really into that side of things.”
+I’ve got an electric piano and a Hammond so I use them for the keyboard parts, and all the percussion is real, I’m really into that side of things.”

 And life on that side of things seems pretty good if Soul Crates Vol. 2 – Adam’s latest collaboration with Loopmasters – is anything to go by.
 An explosion of vibrant soul that hums with authenticity, the entire pack feels like it was recorded by someone who knows exactly how they want to sound.
 With so much identity infused in each loop and sample, we couldn’t help but wonder about the musical journey it took to arrive at this point.